optimagic-dev/optimagic/docs/source/algorithms.md

     - the gradient is not too large, e.g., has a norm less than 1000.
     - The initial guess is reasonably close to the criterion's global minimizer.

-    estimagic does not support the ``scale``  nor ``offset`` argument as they are not compatible with the way estimagic handles constraints.
+    optimagic does not support the ``scale``  nor ``offset`` argument as they are not compatible with the way optimagic handles constraints.
 It also does not support ``messg_num`` which is an additional way to control the verbosity of the optimizer.

     - **func_min_estimate** (float): Minimum function value estimate.
 Defaults to 0.